xsdk-project/HandsOnLessons/lessons/superlu-mfem/lesson.md

 ![](http://latex.codecogs.com/gif.latex?%5Ckappa) is the diffusion rate, _v_ is the velocity of the flow and _R_ is a concentration source.

-In the application we use here, the velocity vector is pointing at _+x_ and the magnitude is set by the user (default of 100),
+In the application we use here, the velocity vector _direction_ is fixed in the _+x_ direction.
+However, the _magnitude_ is set by the user (default of 100),
 ![](http://latex.codecogs.com/gif.latex?%5Ckappa) is fixed at 1.0, and the source is 0.0 everywhere except for a small disc centered at the middle of the domain where it is 1.0.